kssrao87/alertmanager/docs/configuration.md

 matchers:
   [ - <matcher> ... ]

-# How long to wait before sending the first notification for a new group of
+# How long to initially wait to send a notification for a group
-# alerts.
-Allows to wait for alerts to arrive from other rule groups or
+# of alerts.
+Allows to wait for an inhibiting alert to arrive or collect
-# Prometheus servers, and for one or more inhibiting alerts to arrive and mute
-# any target alerts before the first notification.
-#
-# A short group_wait will reduce the time to wait before sending the first
-# notification for a new group of alerts.
-However, if group_wait is too short
-# then the first notification might not contain the complete set of expected
-# alerts, and alerts that should be inhibited might not be inhibited if the
-# inhibiting alerts have not arrived in time.
-#
-# A long group_wait will increase the time to wait before sending the first
-# notification for a new group of alerts.
-However, if group_wait is too long
-# then notifications for firing alerts might not be sent within a reasonable
-# time.
-#
-# If an alert is resolved before group_wait has elapsed, no notification will
-# be sent for that alert.
-This reduces noise of flapping alerts.

-# A notification for any alerts that missed the initial group_wait will be
-# sent at the next group_interval instead.
-#
+# more initial alerts for the same group.
+(Usually ~0s to few minutes.)
 # If omitted, child routes inherit the group_wait of the parent route.
 [ group_wait: <duration> | default = 30s ]

-# How long to wait before sending subsequent notifications for an existing
+# How long to wait before sending a notification about new alerts that
-# group of alerts after group_wait.
+# are added to a group of alerts for which an initial notification has
-#
-# The group_interval is a recurring timer that starts as soon as group_wait
-# has elapsed.
-At each group_interval, Alertmanager checks if any new alerts
-# have fired or any firing alerts have resolved since the last group_interval,
-# and if they have a notification is sent.
-If they haven't, Alertmanager checks
-# if the repeat_interval has elapsed instead.
-#
-# If omitted, child routes inherit the group_interval of the parent route.
+# already been sent.
+(Usually ~5m or more.)
+If omitted, child routes
+# inherit the group_interval of the parent route.
 [ group_interval: <duration> | default = 5m ]

-# How long to wait before repeating the last notification.
-Notifications are
+# How long to wait before sending a notification again if it has already
-# not repeated if any new alerts have fired or any firing alerts have resolved
-# since the last group_interval.
-#
-# Since the repeat_interval is checked after each group_interval, it should
-# be a multiple of the group_interval.
-If it's not, the repeat_interval
-# is rounded up to the next multiple of the group_interval.
-#
-# In addition, if repeat_interval is longer then `--data.retention`, the
-# notification will be repeated at the end of the data retention period
-# instead.
-#
+# been sent successfully for an alert.
+(Usually ~3h or more).
+If omitted,
-# If omitted, child routes inherit the repeat_interval of the parent route.
+# child routes inherit the repeat_interval of the parent route.
+# Note that this parameter is implicitly bound by Alertmanager's
+# `--data.retention` configuration flag.
+Notifications will be resent after either
+# repeat_interval or the data retention period have passed, whichever
+# occurs first. `repeat_interval` should be a multiple of `group_interval`.
 [ repeat_interval: <duration> | default = 4h ]

 # Times when the route should be muted.
 These must match the name of a
-# time interval defined in the time_intervals section.
+# mute time interval defined in the mute_time_intervals section.
 # Additionally, the root node cannot have any mute times.
 # When a route is muted it will not send any notifications, but
 # otherwise acts normally (including ending the route-matching process